operand/agency/README.md

   Agency is intended to allow potentially large numbers of agents, systems, and people to come together.
 A small predefined set of roles gets in the way of representing many things generally.
-This is a core design feature of Agency: that all entities are represented similarly and may be interacted with through common means.
+This is a design feature of Agency: that all entities are represented similarly and may be interacted with through common means.

   The lack of roles may require extra work when integrating with role based